What are the Most Popular PLC Programming Languages

 Today, I am going to introduce you to different types of programming languages defined for Programmable Logic Controller (PLC).

-These languages are useful for designing and implementing sequential control of the programmable logic in the systems.
+These languages are useful for designing and implementing sequential control of the programmable logic in the automation system.

-What are those most used and common PLC programming languages?
+Let’s study, what are those most used and common PLC programming languages.

 5 Different Types of PLC Programming Languages